Paul K. Eiss

 - In the Name of El Pueblo: Place, Community and the Politics of History in Yucatán (Durham: Duke University Press, 2010).
-Awarded Conference on Latin American History Mexican History Book Prize for best book on Mexican history in English or Spanish published in 2010, and Latin American Studies Association (LASA) Mexico Section Book Prize (2012) for best book on Mexico in the social sciences published in 2010 and 2011.
+Conference on Latin American History Mexican History Book Prize, Latin American Studies Association (Mexico Section) Best Book in the Social Sciences Prize

 - Edited Collections

 - Constructing the Maya: Ethnicity, State Formation and Material Culture in Yucatán, Chiapas and Guatemala.
-Editor of special issue of Ethnohistory 55:4 (Fall 2008).
+Editor of theme issue of Ethnohistory 55:4 (Fall 2008).

 - Refereed Articles

 - “Playing Mestizo: Festivity, Language and Theatre in Yucatán.”
 Latin American and Caribbean Ethnic Studies 11:3 (Fall 2016 in press).

 - “The Narcomedia: A Reader’s Guide."
 Latin American Perspectives 41:2 (March 2014), 78-98.

 - “El Pueblo Mestizo: Modernity, Tradition, and Statecraft in Yucatán, 1870–1907.”
 Ethnohistory 55:4 (Fall 2008), 525-552.

 - “Beyond the Object: Of Rabbits, Rutabagas, and History.”
 Anthropological Theory 8:1 (March 2008), 79-97.

 - “Deconstructing Indians, Reconstructing Patria: Indigenous Education in Yucatán from the Porfiriato to the Mexican Revolution.”
 Journal of Latin American Anthropology 9:1 (Spring 2004), 119-150.